MariusKras/Turing-Projects/README.md

-Repository to show to Fabian and to create it for the first time.
+Repository to create it for the first time and to show projects to Fabian.